 We may pay Carer Allowance if you leave Australia for a short time.
-You must keep meeting Carer Allowance rules at all times.
+You must still meet the Carer Allowance rules at all times.

 There are rules about:

 - if we can pay Carer Allowance while you’re outside Australia, and

 - how long we can keep paying it

 Your Carer Allowance stops as soon as you or the person getting care leave Australia to live in another country.

 When we can pay you

 If you travel with the person getting care